 Previously, I felt disqualified to talk on such matters because I didn’t have kids but now as a parent of 2 I think I get to have my say.

 Frankly, my position hasn’t much changed since before I had kids.
 If you have children, my first position if that you should avoid taking them anywhere where they can be disruptive in the first place.
-In general, Marti and I avoid going to restaurants with the kids unless we have a good degree of certainty that they’ll be well-behaved.
+In general, Martina and I avoid going to restaurants with the kids unless we have a good degree of certainty that they’ll be well-behaved.
 Continue reading “Children, shopping and tantrums”

 Our children are as entitled (if not more entitled) to receive an apology when we’ve wronged them.
 Acting as if we’re somehow superior to them doesn’t do anyone any favours